All images by Isaiah Chua for RICE Media.

 Over the past few years, Andrea has been one of the most vocal campaigners for trans rights in Singapore, and representing trans women from her country on an international stage felt like the natural next step for her.

-While the Miss International Queen stage did give her one of the biggest platforms of her career yet, she couldn’t help but leave feeling used.
+While the Miss International Queen stage did give her one of the biggest platforms of her career yet, she couldn’t help but leave feeling empty.
 The Singaporean media barely mentioned her achievement, she received little support from many trans allies, and she suffered from the pressures to look and behave a certain way during the competition.

-She brought up how former Miss USA, Cheslie Kryst, died from suicide just last week.
-“Many pageant girls enter pageants for the platform, and the pressure on perfectionism is something we need to deal with,” she elaborated.
+“Many pageant girls enter pageants for the platform, and the pressure on perfectionism is something we need to deal with,” she elaborates.

 “People will always have something to say—about our looks, our choice of dress, our intelligence.
 Imagine being judged like that every day.
 I never was in that position until I was crowned Miss International Queen Singapore.”